-China-underground.com is a website about China curated by Matteo Damiani and Dominique Musorrafiti.
+China-underground.com is a website about China curated by Matteo Damiani and Dominique Musorrafiti (DMSL.co).

-China-underground.com and CinaOggi.it are two sites dedicated to Chinese culture and represent a virtual bridge between the two countries.
+China-underground.com and CinaOggi.it are two sites dedicated to Chinese culture and represent a virtual bridge between Asia and Western countries.
 Since 2002, China-underground has organized cultural events and festivals, and created documentaries, photoreports and magazines (Cina Magazine, Chine Magazine).

 In 2001 they made their first documentary about Beijing modernisation (Beijing overload).
 The following year they made A Sud Delle Nuvole, a documentarist project on ethnic minorities in Yunnan province.
 In the same year, they founded the weblog cinaoggi.it, in Italian and two years later its English counterpart, china-underground.com.
 In 2005 they moved to Kunming, the capital of Yunnan, where they took to a new level their work on China, working along with International NGOs, Chinese medias, organizing cultural events like the BigScreen Festival in 2006 and 2007 (guests & jury members: Jia Zhangke, Wang Xiaoshuai, Ye Yongqing, Marco Ceresa, Jeremy Goldkorn, Tujiko Noriko, Mono, Wang Yao, Yan Yan Mak and others) and in 2008 starting the paper magazine Cina Magazine, in Italian (2008-2015) and in French (2013-2015), made in cooperation with the Yunnan Tourist Development Committee, shooting videos and mainly taking hundred of thousand of pictures, and collecting a huge archive on China.
 The magazine has been distributed at the World Expo Milano 2015, China Pavillion.